 Rationale

-TB preventive treatment reduces the risk of developing active TB and improves survival of all people living with HIV.
+TB preventive treatment reduces the risk of developing TB disease and improves survival of all people living with HIV.
 Completing TB preventive treatment as prescribed optimizes its efficacy.
 All people on antiretroviral therapy should be screened for TB at every visit, using a clinical algorithm recommended by the World Health Organization (WHO).
-Adults and adolescents living with HIV who do not report any of the symptoms of TB - current cough, fever, weight loss or night sweats - are unlikely to have active TB and should be offered TB preventive treatment.
-Similarly, children living with HIV who do not have poor weight gain, fever or current cough should be offered TB preventive treatment.
+Adults and adolescents living with HIV who do not report any of the symptoms of TB —current cough, fever, weight loss or night sweats—are unlikely to have TB disease and should be offered TB preventive treatment.
+Similarly, children living with HIV who do not have poor weight gain, fever or current cough should be offered TB preventive treatment; extra care is needed to exclude TB disease in children who are also malnourished before starting TB preventive treatment.

 While many countries have made progress in initiating TB preventive treatment among eligible people living with HIV, completion rates remain poor or unknown.
 Assessing completion of TB preventive treatment is a critical element of the TB/HIV cascade of services and essential to ensuring impact.